Riemann-Roch Polynomials of the known Hyperk\"ahler Manifolds: Riemann-Roch polynomial for OG6

 Although there does exist a HK manifold of OG6-type with a Lagrangian fibration, we cannot use the same strategy as we did for OG10 because the abelian varieties appearing as smooth fibers are not principally polarized --i.e. there is not an ample divisor restricting to a principal polarization on every smooth fiber.
 Hence, we use an alternative method based on the explicit description of some divisors.

 Let $X$ be a HK manifold of OG6-type.
 The formula \eqref{eq:chi} for $X$ is:

 By Lemma \ref{lem:RRproperties} we have $a_0 = 4$ and also $a_3 = c_X = 60$, by \cite{Rap07}.
 We will find divisors whose invariants reduce equation \ref{eq:RRforOG6} to a linear system of equations.
-In order to do this, we will introduce the divisors $\widetilde{\Sigma}$ and $\widetilde{B}$, its Beauville-Bogomolov form and Euler characteristic are outlined in the table bellow.
+In order to do this, we will introduce the divisors $\widetilde{\Sigma}$ and $\widetilde{B}$.
+They are both effective divisors for the variety of OG6-type considered in \cite{Rap07}.
+Their Beauville-Bogomolov forms were already computed in Theorems 3.3.1 and 3.5.1 of \cite{Rap07} and the Euler characteristic will be computed here.

-\begin{prop} The Riemann-Roch polynomial of OG6 is of $Kum_3$-type. \end{prop} \begin{proof} If we plug into Equation \eqref{eq:RRforOG6} the known invariants of $\widetilde{\Sigma}$ and $\widetilde{B}$ given in Table \ref{table}, then we have a complete system of \emph{linear} equations because the Beauville-Bogomolov square of both divisors is different.
-Hence, constants $a_1$ and $a_2$ are uniquely determined.
-The coefficients $a_0,\dots,a_4$ are the same as those of the Riemann-Roch polynomial of $Kum_3$-type given in Example \ref{exmp:Kum}. \end{proof}

-In the rest of this Section we are going to compute the values of the Table \ref{table}.
-Let us recall the following easy
+In the rest of this section we are going to compute the Euler characteristics in Table \ref{table}.
+For this we need explicit descriptions of the divisors above.
+Let $A$ be an abelian surface, and denote by $A^\vee$ its dual.
+Multiplication by $-1$ is an involution on both abelian surfaces and their product $A\times A^\vee$.